 Japan’s 2024 Currency Revolution

-The Bank of Japan released its first new banknote designs in 20 years on July 3, 2024.
-The ¥10,000, ¥5,000, and ¥1,000 notes feature completely redesigned imagery and security technology that represents the current global state-of-the-art in anti-counterfeiting measures.
+Probably should have led with this section, honestly: the Bank of Japan released its first new designs in 20 years on July 3, 2024.
+The ¥10,000, ¥5,000, and ¥1,000 notes feature completely redesigned imagery and security technology representing the current global state-of-the-art.

 The star feature is “3D holographic portraits”—world-first technology creating three-dimensional images that appear to move as viewing angle changes.
-The portrait on the ¥10,000 note shows Shibusawa Eiichi, the “father of Japanese capitalism,” whose image seems to turn and gaze at different angles.
+The ¥10,000 shows Shibusawa Eiichi, the “father of Japanese capitalism,” whose image seems to turn and gaze at different angles.
 Similar technology appears on the ¥5,000 (Tsuda Umeko) and ¥1,000 (Kitasato Shibasaburo).

-These aren’t static holograms like those on credit cards.
+These aren’t static holograms like credit cards have.
 The depth and motion create effects impossible to replicate with current counterfeiting technology.
 The portraits genuinely appear three-dimensional, with highlights and shadows shifting naturally as you tilt the note.

 Additional Security Layers

-Beyond the headline holographic feature, Japan’s new notes incorporate multiple security elements.
-Watermarks show extremely detailed portraits visible when notes are held to light.
-The watermark technology has advanced significantly, displaying portrait details approaching photographic quality.
+Watermarks show extremely detailed portraits visible when held to light.
+The technology has advanced significantly, displaying portrait details approaching photographic quality.
+These aren’t your grandfather’s watermarks.

 Color-shifting inks change hue with viewing angle.
-Microprinting contains text too small to reproduce with standard printing equipment.
+Microprinting contains text too small to reproduce with standard equipment.
 UV-fluorescent features become visible under blacklight.
-Each layer creates additional barriers for counterfeiters while providing verification points for handlers.
+Each layer creates additional barriers for counterfeiters.

 How to Authenticate Japanese Currency